 Lodging a Formal Student Grievance: A student who wishes to lodge a formal grievance with Houston Baptist University enters the appropriate information electronically through Advocate software.
 Advocate is accessed on the HBU portal.
-Once submitted.
-The applicable administrative office will receive the grievance and take appropriate action.
+Once submitted, the applicable administrative office will receive the grievance and take appropriate action.
 Academic grievances will specifically follow the process found in the section entitled "Academic Grievance Policy and Process" outlined below.

 Administrative Grievance Acknowledgment: Formal student grievances will be directed to the administrator most immediately responsible for the area to which the grievance pertains.
-The administrator will send an electronic acknowledgment of receipt to the student within five working days of receiving the grievance indicating: (1) that the formal grievance form has been received, (2) the nature of the grievance, and (3) that the student will receive a written response after deliberation within fifteen working days; acknowledgment of receipt will be sent the student's HBU email.
-Copies of the completed student grievance form and the acknowledgement letter of receipt will then be electronically sent to the Director, Dean, Vice President, or Provost (Associate Provost for Academic Affairs or Associate Provost for Student Life) over that specific office, division, or functional area.
-After completion of a review process, the grievance will be properly stored by the applicable office within a share point file designated by division.
+An automated electronic reply will be sent to the student indicating that: (1) that the formal grievance form has been received, (2) the nature of the grievance, and (3) acknowledgment of receipt will be sent to the student's HBU email.
+Copies of the completed student grievance form and the acknowledgement letter of receipt will then be electronically sent to the Director, Dean, Vice President, or Provost (Associate Provost for Academic Affairs, Associate Provost for Graduate Programs, or Associate Provost for Student Life) over that specific office, division, or functional area.
+The expectation is that the administrator most immediately responsible will reach out to the student in a timely manner once the grievance is received and that a written response after deliberation will be sent to the student when the investigation is complete.
+After completion of a review process, the grievance will be properly stored by the applicable office within the Advocate software.